Stachys germanica aka Downy Woundwort

 Downy Woundwort, German Hedgenettle, German Hedge Nettle

-How to care for Downy Woundwort
+How difficult is it to take care of Downy Woundwort

 Even if you don't have a green thumb, you can successfully care for Downy Woundwort due to its easy-going nature.